Dead Prez: Releases (2000–present)

 Dead prez uses the shi hexagram, "Leading" or "The Army", as part of their logo.

 The duo's debut album was 2000's Let's Get Free, with their most popular single to date "Hip-Hop".
 The album was well received by critics, and included intense political monologues featuring prominent black activist Omali Yeshitela, as well as "Animal in Man" – a retelling of George Orwell's Animal Farm.
 The instrumental version of their song "Hip Hop" was used as Dave Chappelle's entrance music for his show on Comedy Central, and can be heard on every episode.
 "Hip Hop" has also been featured on the soundtrack of the video game skate. as well as underground graffiti art documentaries of the era.
 The song is also used in the introduction of Hip Hop Evolution, a show which is currently on Netflix.
 In 2001 they collaborated with The Coup, another politically active hip hop outfit, to release Get Up.

 In 2002, dead prez contributed to Red Hot + Riot, a compilation album created by the Red Hot Organization in tribute to the music and work of Nigerian musician Fela Kuti.
 The money raised by the CD was used for various charities devoted to raising AIDS awareness and fighting the disease.
 They collaborated with fellow hip-hop artists Talib Kweli and Bilal and Brazilian singer Jorge Ben to remake the famous Fela Kuti song "Shuffering and Shmiling" for the album.
 Also in 2002, dead prez released the independent mix tape Turn off the Radio: The Mixtape Vol. 1, followed by the release of Turn off the Radio: The Mixtape Vol. 2: Get Free or Die Tryin in 2003.
-Also in 2003, their song "Hell Yeah" was featured in the 2 Fast 2 Furious soundtrack.
+Also in 2003, their song "Hell Yeah" was featured in the 2 Fast 2 Furious soundtrack as well as in episode 8 of the 2023 Showtime series The Curse.
 In 2004, Columbia Records finally released Revolutionary But Gangsta.
 They were featured in the film Dave Chappelle's Block Party, in 2006.